Imran Khan mourns loss of Syed Ali Shah Geelani as India deploys troops in Kashmir | DW | 02.09.2021

 The veteran politician, who had been ailing for some time and was under house arrest for the last 12 years, passed away on Wednesday night at his home in Srinagar.

-Geelani's death has prompted Indian authorities to impose a security clampdown in Kashmir, which has long been a bone of contention between India and Pakistan.
+Geelani's death has prompted Indian authorities to impose a security clampdown in Kashmir, which has long been a bone of contention between India and Pakistan, while the latter's prime minister, Imran Khan, spoke of the separatist leader's "courageous struggle" in the face of "torture by the Occupying Indian state."

 According to the police, mobile internet has been suspended as a precautionary measure and thousands of troops have been deployed in the region which is one of the world's most militarized zones.